fpalomba/aDoctor/README.md

 # aDoctor
 Code Smell Detector able to detect a set of 16 Android-specific design flaws.
-The project is released under Apache 2.0 license.
-Icons made by Dave Gandy from www.flaticon.com is licensed by CC 3.0 BY.
-Icons made by Gregor Cresnar from www.flaticon.com is licensed by CC 3.0 BY.
-Icons made by Iconnice from www.flaticon.com is licensed by CC 3.0 BY.
-Icons made by Freepik from www.flaticon.com is licensed by CC 3.0 BY.
-Icons made by Madebyoliver from www.flaticon.com is licensed by CC 3.0 BY.
-Icons made by Vectors Market from www.flaticon.com is licensed by CC 3.0 BY.

-aDoctor is a project developed using Java able to identify design problems in Android apps.

 For the moment, the tool supports the detection of the following code smells: